 For example, spelling the address too quickly can make it impossible for the listener to get the information right.
 (This goes for phone numbers as well, where the digits are totally random.
 Have you ever played a voicemail repeatedly, trying to understand someone’s phone number?
 If one number is off, you may need to call them up to 10 times trying 10 different phone numbers!)

-Here are some tips for getting your information communicated accurately:
+Tips for getting your information communicated accurately:

 Use familiar words that can’t be confused for other words and that give obvious cues for the letter.
 (Do not say “A” as in “Are”….I actually heard this once!)

-Pause slightly between letters to make sure the listener processed the information unit.
+- Pause slightly between letters to make sure the listener processed the information unit.
 (A as in apple – pause – C as in cat…)

-Use “clear speech”: over-articulate, as though the listener were hard of hearing.
+- Use “clear speech”: over-articulate, as though the listener were hard of hearing.

-Do not repeat the unit, unless it’s a double letter.
+- Do not repeat the unit, unless it’s a double letter.
 Say it once, clearly.
 Keep moving forward.

 - For the listener: stay silent as you’re writing down the information.
 Do not say “uh-huh” or make any little speech noises!
 You won’t understand what’s being spoken if you’re interrupting the speaker.

 - For the listener: repeat back the full email address with code-words to be sure you got it right.